vanessaidenny/dino-design-css-framework/README.md

 $radius-4: 4px; // Border radius 4px
 $radius-5: 5px; // Border radius 5px
 ```
-After adjustments, recompile Sass to update main.css with your new settings.

 Incorporate the border variables variables:
 - into your `css` stylesheet